 - naturally fermented pickle or sauerkraut juice (no vinegar/sugar)

 - Start a Keto/Paleo diet, cutting out all grains and sugars while respecting your blood type diet.

 - Skin brush before bed and and when you wake up.
 Use a natural bristle brush with circular motions.

 - Go for Bowen – a soft tissue release protocol, like a massage without bullying the body’s musculature.

-- Sun bathe – We know that 20 minutes of sunlight a day is highly beneficial.
+- Sun bathe – we know that 20 minutes of sunlight a day is highly beneficial.
 At first you may have to start in the shade and acclimatize to direct sun.
-If you’re in a northern climate in the Winter, supplement with 2,000 IU’s of Vit.
-D3 per day
+If you’re in a northern climate in the winter, supplement with 2,000 IU’s of vitamin D3 per day

-- Consume Naturally Fermented Foods – Kombucha, Water Kefir, naturally fermented sauerkrauts or pickles like Strub’s or Bubbies are highly recommended.
+- Consume naturally fermented foods – kombucha, water kefir, naturally fermented sauerkrauts or pickles, like Strub’s or Bubbies, are highly recommended.
 Dr. Mercola sent his homemade kraut off to the lab to find over 90 trillion probiotics in a tablespoon.
-(Link article and our Fermenting Blog).

-- Introduce Essential Oils to your Regimen – take a mini-course on-line or read one of our many books (include our Amazon link) to familiarize yourself with essential oils and how to use them to improve your physical and mental well-being.
+- Introduce essential oils to your regimen – take a mini-course on-line or read one of our many books to familiarize yourself with essential oils and how to use them to improve your physical and mental well-being.

-- Introduce Flower Essences to your Regimen – take a mini-course on-line or read one of our many books (include our Amazon link) to familiarize yourself with essential oils and how to use them to improve your physical and mental well-being.
+- Introduce flower essences to your regimen – take a mini-course on-line or read one of our many books to familiarize yourself with essential oils and how to use them to improve your physical and mental well-being.

 - Take a nap – enough said!